 Sebastopol is a somewhat small city located in the state of California.
-With a population of 7,666 people and six constituent neighborhoods, Sebastopol is the 457th largest community in California.
+With a population of 7,521 people and seven constituent neighborhoods, Sebastopol is the 455th largest community in California.

-Sebastopol is a decidedly white-collar city, with fully 87.40% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sebastopol is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sebastopol is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Sebastopol who work in sales jobs (16.72%), management occupations (9.86%), and teaching (9.78%).
+There are especially a lot of people living in Sebastopol who work in sales jobs (13.75%), teaching (13.70%), and food service (10.39%).

-A relatively large number of people in Sebastopol telecommute to their jobs.
-Overall, about 7.97% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.66% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Sebastopol is a somewhat ethnically-diverse city.
+Sebastopol is a very ethnically-diverse city.
 The people who call Sebastopol home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sebastopol residents report their race to be White, followed by Asian.
-Important ancestries of people in Sebastopol include Irish, German, English, Italian, and Scottish.
+Sebastopol also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.67% of the city’s residents.
+Important ancestries of people in Sebastopol include Irish, German, English, Scottish, and Italian.